kandoan/SaliensAuto/README.md

 ```
 Easy to understand right?

-First you set your token with *settoken*.
-Then you change the search mode with *setsearchmode* and some more followed commands if necessary.
+First, you set your token with *settoken*.
+Then, you can also change the search mode with *setsearchmode* and some more followed commands if necessary.
 And then *start*.

 If you don't know how to get the token, far below I will write a guide.